 We understand the structure of HE and FE organisations and are confident in providing professional market research in education by working with or interpreting comprehensive data sets, including publicly available and internally held data.

-We offer a range of services to educational institutions, including:
+We offer a range of services to universities, including:

 - Research into new courses and qualifications